When presenting to camera, how can you make sure to get the best out of what you have to deliver and keep your corporate video production engaging?

 Let’s take a look at some practical tools to help you create an engaging video presence.

 The great thing about video interviews and presentations is that you don’t have to get it right the first time.
 Generally, depending on how complex the presentation is, you get several takes, so that you’ll have some time to get it right.
 It helps to discuss this with the director, interviewer or company you are working with, they can often recommend how much time you will need based on your experience with being in front of the camera.

 And, if the budget allows it, I highly recommend the use of multiple cameras, that way you can have the one camera (the master) focusing on your presentation, while the other camera (roaming camera) captures B-roll (or cutaways as is referred to in the film industry), such as closeups of your hand and different angles of your presentation.
-This lets the editor to seamlessly arrange all the best moments and smooth around the edges of the edit using the cutaways.
+This lets the editor to seamlessly arrange all the best moments and cut around any slip ups you make using the cutaways.
 This is the way most professional video interviews and presentations are constructed and one of the best ways to get professional results if you’re not an experienced presenter.

 Also, if the interviewer is in the video, the camera crew will probably shoot noddies.
 These are shots of the interviewer (or other people on camera with you) nodding in reaction to your response.
 Noddies, like other cutaways, are used to smooth out the edit and create a seamless flow.